Eighteen years of climate & glacier research

 Between 1912 and 1989, the extent of ice cover on the highest massif in Africa decreased by 75% (Hastenrath and Greischar, 1997: J. Glaciology, v.
 43, p.
 455-459).
 Over the next 11 years (1989-2000) nearly one quarter of the remaining ice area was lost [map].
 Given the current rate of disintegration, the glaciers on Kilimanjaro may completely disappear within a few decades.
 To place the 20th century climatic and environmental changes in East Africa within a longer-term perspective, Prof. Lonnie Thompson and his team from Ohio State University drilled 6 ice cores through 3 different glaciers on the mountain during January and February, 2000.
 A paper detailing the Holocene environmental history recorded in these cores was published in Science, October 2002; included in this paper are our initial meteorological findings and glacier measurements.
-Click here for a list of our other Kilimanjaro publications (and here to contact us).
+Click here for a list of our other Kilimanjaro publications, here for the most-recent updates on the project (and here to contact us).

 Overview below; please go here